jkk111/CS4098/README.md

 8. Users can select "Remember me" to securely store their payment information, so regular customers can quickly checkout.
 For verification purposes the customer must provide their mobile number.

-###Feature 40 - I would like to email (legitimately) subscribed users.
+### Feature 40 - I would like to email (legitimately) subscribed users.
 Admin Access Only
 1. When you create any new event (see feature 4) all subscribed users are automatically emailed about the event, giving them information and telling them how to get a ticket.

-###Feature 42 - I want to be able to contact attendees easily e.g. group emails.
+### Feature 42 - I want to be able to contact attendees easily e.g. group emails.
 Admin Access Only
 1. When you create any new event (see feature 4) all subscribed users are automatically emailed about the event, giving them information and telling them how to get a ticket.

-###Feature 46 - I want to create menus.
+### Feature 46 - I want to create menus.
 Admin Access Only
 1. This is where the admin can create a menu for a certain event.
 2. To create a menu, click on the menu button on the top of the screen.
 This will drop down all the menu options.
 Click on 'Create menu'
 3. First name the menu by using the "Menu Name" field.
 Any name is accepted.
 4. Then input the starter information.
 Enter the name of the starter, a description of the starter, and any allergen information that corrolates to the allergens involved in the dish, all in the relevant fields.
 If you wish to add another starter option as well as the one you already have, click the "Add Starter" button.
 Then input the same information as detailed in this step.
 5. Repeat step 4 for the main course, desserts, and drinks.
-6. You must enter a name for your menu, as well as have a least one of each item in order for the menu to create.
+6. You must enter a name for your menu for it to create.
+Additionally if there are any empty fields your menu will not create and you will be presented with a warning message.
+If you do not want to add for example, a drink, to your menu, use the red X on the right hand side to delete that option.
 8. When you have finished adding things to your menu, click "Create Menu".
 9. To check if your menu was added, click on the menu button again, and then select 'view menus' on the dropdown menu.
 The name of the menu should appear there.

-###Feature 61 - I want to be able to purchase tickets through a simple online site, so I can attend the event.
+### Feature 61 - I want to be able to purchase tickets through a simple online site, so I can attend the event.
 1. The ability to buy a ticket online can be used on the "View Events" page.
 2. To view all events, click on 'menu' and select the 'View Events' option.
 3. You should now see a list of all events in the system.